• Skip to main content

 Winter Kale Salad with Radicchio and Roasted Beets

 When you are in need of colorful dish, this winter kale salad welcomes winters harvest with pops of color and layers of flavor.
-Massaged kale is tossed with radicchio, roasted beets and sweet orange segments.
-Toss in some toasted walnuts and crumbles of creamy goat cheese for a truly fantastic and hearty salad.
+Massage the kale with olive oil and toss with radicchio, roasted beets and sweet orange segments.
+Add some toasted walnuts and crumbles of creamy goat cheese for a truly fantastic and hearty salad.

 Kale Salad with citrus and roasted beets with a bowl of balsamic vinaigrette.